Dermot Murnaghan: Sky News

 From January 2011 until December 2016, Murnaghan presented his own show entitled Murnaghan on Sky News that aired on Sunday mornings from 10 am until 12 noon.
 Since September 2016, he has presented Sky News Tonight from Monday to Thursday.
 For the 2019 general election Murnaghan hosted Sky News' overnight coverage, entitled The Brexit Election.

-On the night of 8 September 2022, Dermot Murnaghan announced the death of Queen Elizabeth II, presenting the afternoon rolling news coverage following an announcement from Buckingham Palace earlier in the day as Sky News was the first television news organisation to report her passing.
+On the 8 September 2022, Murnaghan announced the death of Queen Elizabeth II, presenting the afternoon rolling news coverage following an announcement from Buckingham Palace earlier in the day as Sky News was the first television news organisation to report her death.